ESL Modifications: How to Set Up Your Students for Success

-In these moments, you’ll need to actually change or modify content and learning objectives.
+In these moments, you’ll need to change or modify content and learning objectives.

-The goal is that this will help the student to learn as much as possible while still working towards their overall learning goals.
+The goal is that this will help the student learn as much as possible while still working towards their overall learning goals.

-Put time and effort into carefully selecting accommodations and watch how these small changes make a world of difference!
+Put time and effort into carefully selecting modifications, and watch how these small changes make a difference!